 Months of entry

 This Masters in Gender History provides the opportunity to develop and deepen analysis of the workings of gender in the past.
-In conjunction with Glasgow University’s Centre for Gender History which brings together one of the largest concentrations of gender historians in the UK, the programme encourages cross-chronological and cross cultural comparisons as well as allows in-depth research into particular questions.
+In conjunction with the University’s Centre for Gender History, which brings together one of the largest concentrations of gender historians in the UK, the programme encourages cross-chronological and cross-cultural comparisons as well as allowing in-depth research into particular questions.

-- This is a pioneering and innovative programme in an area that is becoming increasingly significant within many spheres of professional and voluntary engagement.
+- This programme focuses on an area that is becoming increasingly significant within many spheres of professional and voluntary engagement.

 - Research, Resources and Skills for Historians